dlicudi/cv/docs/index.md

 - **Position**: Enterprise Services Engineer
 - **Duration**: Jan 2013 - Dec 2013

 At BetVictor, I focused on supporting and improving the performance and monitoring of systems like Oracle Coherence, ActiveMQ, and Apache.

-### BetVictor, Gibraltar
-- **Position**: Enterprise Services Engineer
-- **Duration**: Jan 2013 - Dec 2013

-At BetVictor, I focused on supporting and improving the performance and monitoring of systems like Oracle Coherence, ActiveMQ, and Apache.
 Key contributions included:

 - Use of **Splunk** to monitor the health of **Oracle Coherence**, enhancing system visibility and troubleshooting capabilities.